-Activities under the locating function include all of the following, as well as the documentation of the activities: • Assist the participant in choosing people to be part of the service plan team;
+Activities under the locating function include all of the following, as well as the documentation of the activities:

-• Assist the participant to invite other people of the participant's choice who may contribute valuable information during the planning process;

-• Engage in meaningful conversations with the participant & their family, providers & others who provide support to develop, update, & implement the service plan;

-• Link support needs of the participant & their family identified in the service plan with resources in the community;

-• Research existing & identify new resources in the community;

-• Gather & share information with which to identify needs & concerns & build partnerships in support of the participant & their family;

-• Inform participants, their families and other caregivers about the use of unpaid, informal, generic, & specialized services & supports that are necessary to address the identified needs of the participant & to achieve the outcomes specified in the service plan;

-• Assist the participant & their family in identifying & choosing willing & qualified providers;

-• Make referrals to providers (unpaid or paid) with information & follow-up support;

-• Participate in the ODP standardized needs assessment process to inform development of the service plan, including any necessary service plan updates;

-• Facilitate the completion of additional assessments, based on participants' strengths, needs & preferences for planning purposes & service plan development;

-• Provide participants & their family with information on competitive integrated employment during the planning process & upon the participant's or family's request;

-• Provide participants & their families or other caregivers with the standard ODP information about participant direction, an explanation of the options & the contact information for the Financial Management Services provider;
+- Assist the participant in choosing people to be part of the service plan team; - Assist the participant to invite other people of the participant's choice who may contribute valuable information during the planning process; - Engage in meaningful conversations with the participant & their family, providers & others who provide support to develop, update, & implement the service plan; - Link support needs of the participant & their family identified in the service plan with resources in the community; - Research existing & identify new resources in the community; - Gather & share information with which to identify needs & concerns & build partnerships in support of the participant & their family; - Inform participants, their families and other caregivers about the use of unpaid, informal, generic, & specialized services & supports that are necessary to address the identified needs of the participant & to achieve the outcomes specified in the service plan; - Assist the participant & their family in identifying & choosing willing & qualified providers; - Make referrals to providers (unpaid or paid) with information & follow-up support; - Participate in the ODP standardized needs assessment process to inform development of the service plan, including any necessary service plan updates; - Facilitate the completion of additional assessments, based on participants' strengths, needs & preferences for planning purposes & service plan development; - Provide participants & their family with information on competitive integrated employment during the planning process & upon the participant's or family's request; - Provide participants & their families or other caregivers with the standard ODP information about participant direction, an explanation of the options & the contact information for the Financial Management Services provider; - Provide participants & their families or other caregivers with information on participant direction opportunities, including the potential benefits, responsibilities, & risks associated with directing services, during the planning process & upon request; and - Provide information to participants & their families on fair hearing rights, explain what the fair hearing process entails, & assist with fair hearing requests when needed and upon request.

-• Provide participants & their families or other caregivers with information on participant direction opportunities, including the potential benefits, responsibilities, & risks associated with directing services, during the planning process & upon request; and participant, their family, and members of the service plan team.
+Coordinating consists of development and ongoing management of the service plan in cooperation with the participant, their family, and members of the service plan team.
 Activities under the coordinating function include all of the following, as well as the documentation of the activities: